swatidantu/robocomp-blog-web/gsoc/2020/ideas/index.md

 3. Once you are familiar with RoboComp and the components and tools involved in the particular idea you want to contribute to, try to understand how these components/tools work and, if possible, their design.
 4. Participate in gsoc [gitter](https://gitter.im/robocomp/robocomp/robocomp-gsoc) asking any question you might have.
 5. Create a schedule with the milestones you plan to follow during the GSoC 2020 program.
-6.  **Send the schedule and any code you might have written along with your CV and other application materials to the mentor of your idea and the backup mentor.**
+6.  **Send the schedule and any code you might have written along with your CV and other application materials to the [mentor](/web/gsoc/2020/ideas/#complete-list-of-mentors) of your idea and the backup mentor(/web/gsoc/2020/ideas/#complete-list-of-mentors).**

 For general questions about RoboComp please use: The [gitter chat](https://gitter.im/robocomp/robocomp).